François Perrodo: Racing driver

 Perrodo is a motorsport enthusiast, having started racing classic cars in 2010.
+He is currently competing in the LMP2 Pro-Am class in the European Le Mans Series for AF Corse.

-He has competed in the FIA World Endurance Championship, driving for AF Corse in the LMP2 class until 2022, having initially competed in the GTE Am class from 2013 until 2016.
+Perrodo has competed in the FIA World Endurance Championship, driving for AF Corse in the LMP2 class until 2022, having initially competed in the GTE Am class from 2013 until 2016.